TAo-200010/AiplSeu-EEG-fNIRS-emotion/README.md

   <img src="https://github.com/TAo-200010/AiplSeu-EEG-fNIRS-emotion/blob/main/experimental%20protocol.png">
 </div>

 Each subject completed a total of 15 trials, where each trial contained three periods, i.e., a 5-second hint period, a 1 to 2 minutes of video watching period, and a 30-second rest period.
 The purpose of the 30-second rest period was to allow the subject’s emotional state to return to baseline.
+Among the three periods of each trial, only the neural signals corresponding to the video watching period were used for the emotion recognition task.

 ## Preprocessing